-The student's family has demanded death penalty for all the six suspects.
+The student's family has demanded the death penalty for all the six suspects.